 And then comes Mass Effect 2.
 The game focuses on two things: the Collectors/Reapers and building a team.
 It was in the main storyline for you to collect people to fight with you and you had a very strong incentive to help these people resolve their psychological problems.
 Because otherwise they’d die and that was bad, mkay.
 And the cast was pretty varied.
 You had the femme fatale, plain nice guy, paradoxal doctor, psychotic survivalist bitch, surprisingly conflicted Krogan, ruthless mercenary, quirky thief, spiritual assassin and loyal Geth.
 And there’s a reason I just played the pronoun game.
 Did you get all of them instantly?
 Pretty sure that’s an indication you like and bonded with them.

-But far more important in my mind; you saw what happened to your old team and how they had changed over the two years.
+But far more important in my opinion: you saw what happened to your old team and how they had changed over the two years.
 Garrus had become a vigilante because of his frustrations with C-sec.
-Tali had grown into a strong, if slightly insecure, leader of her people, Liara had turned into a shadow broker because she cared strongly for Shepard and Wrex was uniting the Krogan clans, despite his pessimism in the first game.
+Tali had grown into a strong, if slightly insecure, leader of her people.
+Liara had turned into a shadow broker because she cared strongly for Shepard and Wrex was uniting the Krogan clans, despite his pessimism in the first game.
 You saw the impact Shepard, you, had on them and that made me connect with them even more.
 A lot of the time I played the second game with just Garrus and Tali on my team, simply because it made sense that Shepard would rely on those he trusted greatly and had spent time with already.
 I feel that this game also contributed into the fact that I didn’t care for Kaidan and Ashley.
 You had one scene where they chastised the commander and they were gone.
 No real insight into their personality beyond a few lines and even romanced Shepards had no impact.

 Then Mass Effect 3 came and suddenly all of the original characters had leadership positions of their own.
-They all wanted to help Shepard with the Reaper crisis and you saw once again how they had changed both because of Shepard and their own.
+They all wanted to help Shepard with the Reaper crisis and you saw once again how they had changed both because of Shepard and for themselves.
 These characters were there for you this time, as the game explored how Shepard felt.
 You could feel the strong friendship and trust Shepard and his original squad shared for each other.
 You could see it through all the jokes they made or the casual way they dealt with Shepard.
 Even the Kaidan/Ashley arc was done rather well.
 You can take the time to build up the trust again or ignore it, with its varrying results.

 A lot of people also complained about the fact that the ME2 characters got very little screen time in the third game.
-Is that not another indication that people had bonded with those people?
-That the characters were a very important part of the game series?
+Is that not another indication that people had bonded with those characters?
+That the companions were a very important part of the game series?
 They’re right, the ME2 characters were tossed aside with only a few scenes for potential romances and some plot.
-That is, unless “The Citadel” DLC was released.
+That is, until “The Citadel” DLC was released.
 I’m not ashamed to admit I laughed a lot during that DLC, because it was written to take a piss on itself and all its seriousness.
-And of course: it focused on how much the companions meant to Shepard and gave the game a nice ending with all of the friendships and romances you had built over the four years that the trilogy had been in the work.
+And of course: it focused on how much the companions meant to Shepard and gave the game a nice ending with all of the friendships and romances you had built over the four years that the trilogy had been in the works.
 I feel it even redeemed the terrible ending, because it gave me some semblance of closure.
 Then again, I played ME3 with the extended cut and DLCs.
 Probably helps as well.

 So why am I stating the obvious here?
-Because I’ve heard so far that the companions in Andromeda are boring.
+Because so far I’ve heard that the companions in Andromeda are boring.
 Are you really surprised, when Mass Effect has dedicated three full games to the people accompanying Shepard?
 The writers had a pretty high standard to overcome and so far it seems they failed.
 It becomes very difficult to come up with new characters that have unique stories in a crapsack world that takes place between Mass Effect 2 and 3.
 Especially when the writers already did that for Mass Effect 2, with the long list of unique people.
 Considering that Bioware has a fetish for the social outcasts and underdogs in general, it becomes pretty difficult to keep creating unique content out of the same barrel they’ve been fishing in for a long time now.

 Of course, I could be completely wrong on the subject.
 I’ll find that out when I actually play the game and find out if what I said is correct.
 But for now there’s a certain beautiful Quarian waiting for me in her chambers.
 Later all. 😉